mika-n/NGPCarMenu/ReadMe.md

 - RBR Car Installation Tool, RBRCIT. (author: Zissakos).
 [RBRCIT Home page](https://github.com/zissakos/RBRCIT)
 - EasyRBR car and track manager tool. (author: Plankgas/PTD).
 [EasyRBR Home page](https://www.ptd-3d.com/easyrbr/)

-This plugin has been tested by NGPCarMenu author with these magnificent RBR plugins/tools and the plugin works great with those.
-In fact, this plugin should be compatible with any plugin because the plugin doesn't change how the RBR game handles racing and the actual car models.

 The customized "Select Car" menu works also with RBR_RX plugin and NGPCarMenu shows a scrolling stage menu list in RBR_RX "Tracks" menu list:
 - RBR_RX plugin and BTB tracks. (author: black f./jharron).
   - ["Speedy Cereals" (Vauhtimurot in Finnish) info page for RX plugin and BTB tracks](https://vauhtimurot.blogspot.com/p/installing-btb-stages.html)
   - ["Another info page about RBR_RX"](https://www.racedepartment.com/threads/virtualmotorsports-rally-finland-rx-track-archive.35080/)
-  - These are not "The official" home pages of RX plugin, but probably the best places for RBR_RX information.
+  - These are not "The official" home pages of RX plugin, but still probably the best places for RBR_RX information.

+This plugin has been tested by NGPCarMenu author with these magnificent RBR plugins/tools and the plugin works great with these other plugins.
+In fact, this plugin should be compatible with any plugin because the plugin doesn't change how the RBR game handles racing and the actual car models.

 NGPCarMenu.
 Copyright (c) 2020 by MIKA-N. All rights reserved.
 See LicenseText.txt file for more information (don't worry, this is published free of charge but use at your own risk). https://github.com/mika-n/NGPCarMenu